codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 Custom Assistants for Virtual Coach
 ===================================

 You can extend the current capabilities of Coach by adding your own custom assistants as Javascript extensions.
 You will need a Github account to get started.
-If you don't have one, follow the steps here: https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github
+If you don't have one, follow the steps in the `GitHub documentation <https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github>`_.

 Once you’re signed in to your Github account, you will be able to create, install and test your custom AI assistant with Coach.

 Customize or Use an Existing Custom Assistant as a Javascript Extension
 -----------------------------------------------------------------------

-1. Click this link to view the Codio Extensions Github Page - https://github.com/codio-extensions and scroll down to the Repositories section.
+1. Click this link to view the `Codio Extensions GitHub repository <https://github.com/codio-extensions>`_ and scroll down to the Repositories section.

 .. image:: /img/codio-extension-virtual-coach.png
    :alt: Codio-extensions